ChrisOfBristol/qucs-netlist/README.md

 # qucs-netlist
 Will export a netlist from a Qucs schematic which is suitable for a PCB design application.
 It uses a Qucs schematic file to add components to a netlist file.
-If there is also a Qucs .sim file it will use that to create the nets, if not it will attempt to run Qucs to create a .sim file, if Qucs has been installed from a Debian package (qucs) or from a Snap (qucs-spice.qucs), that should succeed, but it won't work from from qucs-s.
+If there is also a Qucs .sim file with the same name but the .sim extension, it will use that to create the nets, if not it will attempt to run Qucs to create a .sim file, if Qucs has been installed from a Debian package (qucs) or from a Snap (qucs-spice.qucs), that should succeed, but it won't work from from qucs-s.
 If no .sim file was present and can't be created, the output netlist file will contain components but no nets.

 ==LINUX==